njz3/BFF_gameassets/image_njz3/QUICKSTART.md

 If you can connect your PC to the Internet, first run Windows Update to get your drivers automatically.

+Depending on the configuration requested, you must first check the resolution for your monitor.
+A 1920x1080 image configuration means that you must set your Windows desktop resolution to this resolution, otherwise the games will not be displayed correctly.

+Then, immediately configure the BackForceFeeder, in particular check the target hardware, then do the motor calibration in the "App&Hardware" page following the instructions.
+Open the diagnostics page and press "DiagMode?" at the top left, and move the cursor next to it to see if the motor reacts.
+Once finished, stop the Diag mode, and close the window.

+Then proceed to calibrate the axes of all games.
+First make sure you are in the "Default" ControlSet.
+Select the X axis (steering wheel), open the axis editor and then click on "calibrate wheel", then follow the instructions.
+Calibrate the Y (accelerator pedal) and Z (brake pedal) axes using the "Negative Pedal" mode and *do not check* "Full range".
+Follow the instructions: first press and hold the pedal, then click next, then release the pedal, then click next, then click OK.

+Once the "Default" ControlSet is calibrated, open the "Game Data" page, then open the "Explorer" page, then select "Default" on the left and all ControlSets on the right.
+Click on "data selection" and check "Axes.json".
+Finally, launch the copy to overwrite the game data and set the calibration.
+Close all pages and this step is complete.
+You can restart the PC to have the Hyperspin menu.

 ## NETWORK CONFIGURATION (MULTIPLAYER/LINK MODE)

 Multiplayer (or link) mode is already configured for the images.